Keep the System Prompt Clean: Why Developers Should Stop Mixing It With Project Instructions

 - Scaling difficulties: Projects grow, the system prompt bloats.

-The Solution: The Project Metadata File (coss.toml
+The Solution: The Project Metadata File (coss.toml)¶

-.
+A clean fix: separate details into a standardized metadata file like ContribOSS’s coss.toml.
 This universal file clearly describes your project’s language, commands, and testing procedures, specifically built for AI.

-Example coss.toml
+Example coss.toml:¶

 name = "awesome-project"